waynedahlberg/MiniApp/README.md

 # MiniApp
-The Mini App - A touch game for toddlers and infants
+The Mini App - A tap gesture game for toddlers and infants